 See what little opportunity the parties have to address the Judge or even each other.
 Once you see this, we are confident that you will understand and appreciate the benefits and value that Wine Country Family Law & Bankruptcy Office can offer you through our divorce mediation, Ukiah-based services.

 Are You Ready to Start Mediation?

-At Wine Country Family Law & Bankruptcy Office, we ask that both parties coordinate with each other to schedule the free initial consultation.
-To do this, we suggest that you share this web page with your other party (simply click on the “share this page with someone” icon at the bottom of the page…)
+At Wine Country Family Law & Bankruptcy Office, we ask that both parties coordinate with each other to schedule the discounted initial consultation.
+To do this, we suggest that you share this web page with your other party.

-Kindly ask them to review it and get back to you to let you know whether they are willing to schedule a free half-hour Ukiah mediation initial consultation.
+Kindly ask them to review it and get back to you to let you know whether they are willing to schedule a discounted Ukiah mediation consultation of up to one hour.
 If they agree, please contact us CLICK HERE.
 Of course, if the other party is not willing to consider family law or divorce mediation, Ukiah-based attorneys in our firm can help you with any of our other services.
-This is the case provided we have not consulted with your spouse, partner, or other parent yet.
+This is assuming we have not consulted with your spouse, partner, or other parent yet.

 Ideally, you should call together to schedule the initial consultation.
 If this is impractical, you should decide who will contact our office to schedule it.
 Please determine the best days and time frames for scheduling for each of you (and any dates in the near future when either is unavailable) before contacting us.

 Be prepared to provide us with your spouse, partner, or other parent’s contact information including their e-mail address, if applicable.
 We will communicate with them to give them the appointment information once the appointment is made.
 Please let us know whether they prefer us to contact them by phone or by e-mail.